 "I'd like to say a special thank you to my amazing team of doctors: Dr. Rosados, Dr. Yamada, Dr. Ellen Roy -- you all are amazing and believed in me," Griggs told Soap Central.
 "I'll never forget them, my heroes.
 To my family: we stick together through everything, and our bond never breaks.
 Love you all!
 To my husband, Mark, and my dog, Ralphie: I love you and thank you for your help.
 I couldn't do it without you.
 I know I'm a pain, but I appreciate your love and tolerance.
 And to my fans and friends: you keep me smiling and make my days easier.
 Thank you so much for your prayers and support.
 And thanks to my publicist, Lisa Rodrigo: your help with getting my words out there, thank you so much.
 I cannot tell you how much I appreciate it."

 Would you like to share a favorite memory of Robyn's work or offer condolences to her loved ones?
-We want to hear from you -- and there are many ways you can share your thoughts.
+We want to hear from you -- so drop your comments in the Comments section below, tweet about it on Twitter, share it on Facebook, or chat about it on our Message Boards.